etlbox/etlbox.website/doks_v1.8/content/product/getting-started/going-further/index.md

 The people who write ETLBox also take projects — training, a hard flow, or the whole integration, including AI in the pipeline where a mapping table runs out.
 [Consulting from ETLBoxperts](/consulting/).

+## AI Support

+ETLBox.AI adds chat, embeddings, and vector stores to the same data flow.
+The package is `ETLBox.AI`.
+You bring the model client and the vector store.
+The components only see `IChatClient`, `IEmbeddingGenerator`, and `VectorStoreCollection` from Microsoft.Extensions.AI and Microsoft.Extensions.VectorData.

+- **ChatTransformation** sends each row to a chat client and writes the returned object downstream.
+Use it to classify, extract, or reshape a row.
+[Chat (AI)](/docs/transformations/chat/)
+- **ChatBatchTransformation** sends a whole batch in one request.
+The default batch size is 10.
+[Chat Batch (AI)](/docs/blocking-transformations/chat-batch/)
+- **EmbeddingTransformation** creates one vector per row and stores it on the same object.
+[Embedding (AI)](/docs/transformations/embedding/)
+- **EmbeddingBatchTransformation** embeds a batch with one generator call.
+The default batch size is 64.
+[Embedding Batch (AI)](/docs/blocking-transformations/embedding-batch/)
+- **VectorStoreSource** and **VectorStoreDestination** read a similarity search or a filtered collection, and upsert records in batches.
+The destination does not create embeddings.
+Put an embedding transformation in front of it.
+[Vector Store (AI)](/docs/specialized-connectors/vector/)

 ## Learn More

 To deepen your knowledge of ETLBox: